meetulr/Recurrence-Plan/README.md

     - a single instance of the recurring pattern
     - this and the future instances
     - all instances.
-5. We need a way to track the historical record for an event.
+5. We need a way to track the historical records of an event.

 ## Solution:
 ### Interfaces